Mexico

 NDC and other targets

-The 2022 NDC update specifies that 5% of the 35% unconditional target is to be achieved with already agreed international support for clean energies.
+The 2030 NDC updated in 2022 specifies that 5% of the 35% unconditional target is to be achieved with already agreed international support for clean energies.
 We have thus estimated the unconditional target – to be achieved with own resources – as a 30% reduction from BAU in 2030.

-• The upper end is taken form the last inventory (Gobierno de México, 2022; INECC, 2021c).
-This assumption on the other hand implies no change in both sources and emissions from the land use, land use change and forestry sector from the historical base year used in the BAU.
+• The upper end is taken from the last inventory (INECC, 2021; Gobierno de México, 2022d).
+This assumption, on the other hand, implies no change in both sources and emissions from the land use, land use change, and forestry sector from the historical base year used in the BAU.
 Historically.
 The LULUCF sector in Mexico has been a stable sink of around 200MtCO2 during the last 20 years.

 Our calculations of the emissions level for the NDC targets, excluding LULUCF emissions, is:

-We did not harmonise the NDC baseline scenario to the historical emissions pathway as in previous NDC submissions, the NDC target depended directly on the reference scenario included in the NDC (they provided absolute numbers linked to the targeted reduction).
+We did not harmonise the NDC baseline scenario with the historical emissions pathway as with previous NDC submissions, as the NDC target depended directly on the reference scenario included in the NDC (they provided absolute numbers linked to the targeted reduction).

-Although not specified in the submission, historically, Mexico has reported emissions using Global Warming Potentials (GWPs) from the IPCC 5th Assessment Report (AR5) which we converted to GWPs of the IPCC’s Fourth Assessment Report (AR4).
+Although not specified in the submission, historically, Mexico has reported emissions using Global Warming Potentials (GWPs) from the IPCC 5th Assessment Report (AR5).

-The 2022 NDC update also includes an adaptation component as well as a target to reduce black carbon (BC) between 51%-70% below BAU.
-Given that reductions in BC are generally not additional to those in CO2 emissions, we do not quantify the additionality of the BC target (see box below on BC for more details).
+The 2030 NDC update from 2022 also includes an adaptation component as well as a target to reduce black carbon (BC) between 51%-70% below BAU.
+Given that reductions in BC are generally not additional to those in CO2 emissions, we do not quantify the additionality of the BC target (see section below on BC for more details).

 Long-term target